 By Mayo Clinic Staff

-Breathing techniques for asthma have been around for years, but many health providers remain skeptical about them.
+Breathing techniques used for asthma, including the Buteyko breathing technique and yoga breathing (pranayama), are aimed at reducing hyperventilation and regulating breathing.
 They don't seem to improve the underlying allergic reaction that causes asthma symptoms.
-Nonetheless, in a number of studies, people who did breathing exercises reported improved symptoms.
+In some studies, however, people who did breathing exercises reported improvement in symptoms.

-Herbal remedies have been used for thousands of years to treat lung disorders and are still considered a primary asthma treatment in many countries.
-Some have shown promise in research, but more studies are still needed to find out for certain what works and what's safe.
-Herbs that have shown at least some promise in treating asthma symptoms include:
+Herbal remedies have been used for thousands of years to treat lung problems in Asia.
+Some have shown promise in research, but more studies are needed.

-Use caution with herbal remedies and always discuss the use of any new herb or dietary supplement with your doctor.
+Use caution with herbal remedies and always discuss the use of herbs or dietary supplements with your doctor.
 Consider these concerns before taking any herbal remedy:

 - Side effects.
 Side effects caused by herbal supplements can range from minor to severe, and depend on the herb and the dose you take.
 Be especially cautious of herbal asthma remedies that contain ephedra or ephedra-like substances, which may cause high blood pressure and have been linked to heart attack and stroke.
 Examples include ma-huang (banned in the United States) and bitter orange.